jwindho/rplidar_ros_opt_racing_car/README.md

 # Description:

 We created this branch to optimize and test the code used in the main branch.

-**Here, you will also find the [documentation](doc) on this project:**
+For example, we have created an additional client and adapted the code for testing performance.
+All information about the changes and extensions can be found in the [documentation](doc):

 If you have not yet set up Ubuntu and have not yet installed ROS in Ubuntu, please use the following link to obtain detailed instructions: